How To Spring Clean Your Retail Store With This Checklist

 She pointed at the sink and said, "Get over there."
 She joined me and asked, "You call that CLEAN?
 Look around the drain."

 I could see the brown stains clearly now.
-The employees poured their cold coffee into that sink throughout the day before refilling their ceramic coffee cups.
+Throughout the day, the employees poured their cold coffee into that sink before refilling their ceramic coffee cups.
 The coffee had left a dark ring around the stainless steel drain.

 You'd think I hadn't cleaned HER sink as she fumed, "It takes elbow grease."
 She grabbed the Comet cleanser and shook it all over the counter, the sink, and the faucet.
 "Try again, little man."
 She stood there and watched until it was clean to her satisfaction.

 I never forgot her.
-After all, I hated her, but I learned early on what her definition of clean was.
+After all, I hated her, but I learned early on her definition of clean.
 It also forced me to look at something I looked at every day with different eyes.

 The desk has been piled high for so long we've just given up.
 The employees haven't been called on putting things back, and they've let things go.